 - Now water the seeds, don’t wet the soil, just keep it moist.
 And cover the container with a plastic cover to hold the moisture.
 Poke the hole to the cover for air and light penetration to the seeds.

 - Place the tray/container in a warm and dry place where it can receive partial sunlight.

 - The ideal temperature for seed germination should range from 20 C to 23C.

 - Mint seeds take 15 to 20 days to germinate depending on the soil temperature.

 - Mint seedlings are available in all the garden stores and nurseries.
 It’s not easy to germinate mint plant from seeds, germination process may not be successful unless are an experienced gardener.
 You directly get seedlings from nurseries and plant them directly into the desired container filled with potting soil enriched with compost.

-- Or you can also use mint stems that is purchased from the supermarket.
+- Or you can also use mint stems that are purchased from the supermarket.
 Even leftover mint stems are also used for growing.

-- Once white colored root grows upto 1 to 2 inches long, now the stems are ready to plant.
+- Once the white-colored root grows up to 1 to 2 inches long, now the stems are ready to plant.

 - If you need, you can Insert wooden sticks near the young plants to give them the necessary support to the plant.
 You can remove these wooden sticks once the plant establishes.

 - Water the plant deeply, so that the soil sinks down to the roots.
 Maintain the moisture levels of the soil, water the plants as the weather conditions.
 Increase the water intervals if the weather it hot.

 - Place the container in partial shade, till the plant stands erect and firm.

 - Once the plants get firm, move the container to outdoor in the full sun where it receives at least 5 to 6 hours.